pingcap/docs/tools/tidb-binlog-kafka.md

 #### Recommended Kafka parameter configuration

-- auto.create.topics.enable = true.
-If no topic exists, Kafka will automatically create a topic on a Broker.
+- `auto.create.topics.enable = true`.
+If no topic exists, Kafka automatically creates a topic on the broker.
-- `broker.id` is the requisite parameter to indicate Kafka cluster.
-The parameter value should be unique.
-For example, broker.id = 1
+- `broker.id` is a required parameter to identify the Kafka cluster.
+Keep the parameter value unique.
+For example, `broker.id = 1`.
 - fs.file-max = 1000000.
 Kafka uses a lot of files and network sockets.
 It is recommended to change the parameter value to 1000000.
-See `vi /etc/sysctl.conf` to change the value.
+Change the value using `vi /etc/sysctl.conf`.

 ### Deploy Pump using TiDB-Ansible